 If global prices had remained at those lofty levels for even another 5 years Dad probably would have achieved his dream, but it was not to be the case.

 When I heard the Landcruiser pull into our long driveway I had a feeling of dread.
-An eerie quietness had fallen over the kitchen where Mum had set the table over an hour earlier when she completed cooking a special meal for their 23rd wedding anniversary.
+An eerie quietness had fallen over the kitchen where Mum had set the table over an hour earlier when she had finished cooking dinner.
 My sister was fortunately away at university but my brother was still living at home.